 Although the satellite images give valuable information on the spatial differences in cyanobacteria abundances, numerous discrepancies between satellite observations and ship-based biomass data exist.
 For example, the high biomass in the Arkona Basin in 1998 and 2008 is not reflected in the number of days with cyanobacteria observed in the satellite images (Öberg 2018).
-Also at station Landsort Deep there is only little systematic correlation between actual cyanobacteria biomass and satellite surface data, probably because of deep maxima of Aphanizomenon which cannot be adequately recorded by satellites.
+Also at station Landsort Deep there is only little systematic correlation between the actual cyanobacteria biomass and satellite surface data, probably because of deep maxima of Aphanizomenon which cannot be adequately recorded by satellites.
 Satellites may detect the blooms only under specific weather conditions (clear sky) whereas ship-based measurements are not so selective.
 If wind mixes the cyanobacterial biomass into the water, surface accumulations will not form even though cyanobacterial biomass was high.
 On the other hand, calm winds may enable surface blooms to become visible even though actual cyanobacteria biomass was not exceptionally high.

-As shown in Fig. 2, Aphanizomenon is dominating in the northern regions of the Baltic Sea whereas Nodularia is mostly dominating in the southern Baltic Sea.
+As shown in Fig. 2 and Tab.
+1, Aphanizomenon is dominating in the northern regions of the Baltic Sea whereas Nodularia is mostly dominating in the southern Baltic Sea.
 This may reflect: (1) a north-south salinity gradient or (2) a coastal versus open sea gradient as most stations in the north are situated near the coast whereas those in the south are mainly remote of the coast.
 Aphanizomenon seems to prefer lower salinity than Nodularia irrespective of the coasts.
 Lehtimäki et al. (1997) found that Aphanizomenon from the Baltic Sea grows best at salinities of 0 to 5 psu.
 Moreover, Nodularia has a higher temperature optimum (20-25 °C) than Aphanizomenon (16-22 °C) according to Lehtimäki et al. (1997).
-Dolichospermum is of less quantitative importance.
+Aphanizomenon seems to be able to utilise upwelled nutrients, while Nodularia seems even negatively affected by upwelling events (Munkes et al., 2020).